-- Written Examination: The examiner, who may consult with the student's advisor, will select a text to be translated by the student.
+If a student wishes to be examined in a language that is represented in professional literature, the examiner may consult with the student's advisor to select a text to be translated by the student.
 This may be a book chapter, journal article, sections from a field report, or similar document on a topic in the student's subfield.
-Beginning at a point in the text indicated by the examiner, the student prepares a written translation into English, with the aid of a dictionary.
-At least three pages of the assigned text must be translated.
-The duration of the written examination is two hours only.
-The examiner will verify, within one week following the exam date, that the translation submitted does or does not indicate adequate command of the language, and submit their assessment via email to the Advisor and the Graduate Coordinator. - 3.
-Oral Examination: The examiner, who may consult with the student's advisor, will select a text to be translated by the student.
-This may be a book chapter, journal article, sections from a field report, or similar document on a topic in the student's subfield.
 The student will appear before the examiner and present an oral translation, reading directly from the text without the aid of a dictionary, starting at a point designated by the examiner.
 Spoken translation will continue for approximately ten minutes or until the examiner is satisfied, but not longer than one hour.
-The examiner will verify, within one week following the exam date, that the translation submitted does or does not indicate adequate command of the language, and submit their assessment via email to the Advisor and the Graduate Coordinator. - 4.
-By coursework: The student will submit evidence of having completed, during the course of graduate study, at least 3 semesters of college-level foreign language study with grades of B or better in a non-Indo-European language, or at least four semesters by the same criteria in an Indo-European language.
-In some circumstances an intensive summer program can serve as one semester, with prior approval from an advisor.
-NOTE: Courses taken as an undergraduate may not be used to fulfill this requirement.
+The examiner will verify, within one week following the exam date, that the translation submitted does or does not indicate adequate command of the language, and submit their assessment via email to the Advisor, the DGS, and the Graduate Coordinator.